atos-tools/atos-utils/doc/tutorial.rst

   $ atos-explore-acf -N 50 --file-by-file

-By default this tool will select the critical files contributing to 70% of the performance and execute an exploration on a file by file basis.
+By default this tool will select the critical files contributing to 70% of the performance and execute a staged exploration on a file by file basis.
 The other files, considered cold are optimized for size first.

-The expected number of build/run when using this tool is O(72.H.N) in the worst case, where N is the number of basic iterations and H is the number of hot files detected.
+The expected number of build/run when using this tool with default values is O(72.H.N) in the worst case, where N is the number of basic iterations and H is the number of hot files detected.
 Thus for this example where the build+run takes 5 seconds, expect an exploration time of 3600*5 seconds, i.e. 5 hours in the worst case.

 The same kind of exploration can be executed on a function by function basis if the compiler support plugins::